openPMD/openPMD-viewer/README.md

 `openPMD_notebook`

-(This executable is installed by default.)
+(This executable is installed by default, when installing `openPMD-viewer`.)

 ## Installation